 At some point, every one of us has daydreamed about quitting our job to do something different.
 Maybe it’s to pursue a personal project, spend more time with your kids or simply take a career breather.
-For many, 2020 offered plenty of time to think about priorities and what we want out of life.
-And out of this period of reflection, some people have become more comfortable with the idea of hitting pause professionally.

 The thought of taking a career break can be both exciting and scary at the same time.
 Because as liberating as the idea might be, fears and doubts can hold us back from actually going through with it.
 What if I take a break and never find a job again?
 What if taking a break hurts my promotion or earning potential later down the road?
 Or what if I come to regret this decision?

 We don’t need to go down the full spiral of “what ifs” to make this point: Leaving a job is often a big decision that requires mulling over.
 But even if you’re mentally ready to make this transition, you also have to ask yourself if you’re financially ready.

 Proper financial preparation is essential and can mean the difference between enjoying your career break and being constantly stressed out by it (which defeats the whole point of a hiatus!).
 So let’s go over a few questions you’ll want to check off before calling it quits.

 Before making any decisions, you want to be absolutely sure that quitting your job is the best answer to what you’re looking for.
 Is it about wanting to pursue a long-neglected passion project?
 To become a stay-at-home parent?
 Or to recover from burnout?

 No matter what your personal reasons are – consider asking yourself if there are other ways to do these things without having to quit your job.